Turnitin: Further criticism

-In 2009, a group of researchers from Texas Tech University reported that many of the instances of "non-originality" that Turnitin finds aren't plagiarism, but are just the use of jargon, course terms or phrases that appeared for legitimate reasons.
+In 2009, a group of researchers from Texas Tech University reported that many of the instances of "non-originality" that Turnitin finds are not plagiarism but the use of jargon, course terms, or phrases that appeared for legitimate reasons.
 For example, the researchers found high percentages of flagged material in the topic terms of papers (e.g. "global warming") or "topic phrases", which they defined as the paper topic with a few words added (e.g. "the prevalence of childhood obesity continues to rise").

 Turnitin was also criticized for paying panelists at conferences on education and writing.

+In June 2025, The Markup revealed that Turnitin was charging universities widely divergent prices for access to Turnitin's plagiarism detection services, ranging from $1.79 per student paid by the City University of New York system to $6.50 per student paid by the UC Irvine Division of Continuing Education during the 2021-2022 academic year.
+In 2024, the California State University system was charged $2.71 per student annually, with an additional $3.19 per student for an AI detection upgrade, while South Orange County Community College paid $3.57 per student for the same service.
+The University of California, Berkeley, signed a 10-year contract valued at $1.2 million, and the California State University system paid $6 million over seven years through 2024.